pynucastro.networks package

 compose_ydot()[source]#

-create the expressions for dYdt for the nuclei, where Y is the molar fraction.
+Create the expressions for dY/dt for each nucleus, where Y is the molar fraction.

-This will take the form of a dict, where the key is a nucleus, and the value is a list of tuples, with the forward-reverse pairs of a rate
+This stores the result in a dict where the key is a Nucleus, and the value is a list of tuples, with the forward-reverse pairs of a rate

 get_indent_amt(l, k)[source]#